Edison Academy Magnet School

 https://www.mcmsnj.net/domain/695

 The Career Choices Program (formerly known as the 8th grade Employment Orientation Program) offers eighth grade special education students exposure to technical and career education.
 The students are provided with an opportunity to learn about three career areas.
-The three career areas are: Food and Health Technology, Digital Media Technology, and Construction Technology.
-The students attend each career area for 30 days for a total of 18 weeks in either a morning or afternoon session.
+The three career areas are: Food and Health Technology, and Digital Media Technology.
+The students attend each career area for a total of 18 weeks in either a morning or afternoon session.
 Students in the 7th grade from Middlesex County and surrounding areas are now enrolling for the fall and spring sessions.
 Students enjoy hands on assignments and awesome projects they create.
 They also enjoy meeting new students from all over the county.